We bought bus tickets and before we knew it,

-We bought bus tickets and before we knew it, we were on a bus handing over our passports to enter another country…aka the other side of the island.
-In reality, its only 200 miles to Santo Domingo.
+we were on a bus handing over our passports to enter another country…aka the

 I actually enjoyed most of the ride and seeing the scenery change as we passed through the country, plantain fields, little towns, around a lake, mountains and then all of the sudden a city appeared seemingly out of no where!